petersenpeter/CellExplorer/docs/pipeline/data-structure-and-format.md

 {:toc}

 ## Flow charts
-Below three flow charts shows the three main processing steps
+Below three flow charts shows the three main processing steps.
+The boxes are color coded according to external files (blue), database (purple), script (green), cell explorr mat files (yellow).
-1. Creating the session struct
-2. Running the pipeline
-3. Running the Cell Explorer.

 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/02/AlgorithmFlowchart.png)
-The boxes are color coded according to external files (blue), database (purple), script (green), cell explorr mat files (yellow).

 ## Data paths
 For each session there are two main paths that the Cell Explorer uses, a basepath and a clusteringpath (relative to basepath).